natasharsilva/IH-smartshelf-project3/README.md

 ## IH-smartshelf-project3
 This project was deployed in Heroku: https://ih-smart-shelf.herokuapp.com/

 ## Brief Description

+Users are able to create and/or join libraries where they can upload their available books to share them with other members.
+Once the User joins a library, he is able to add new books, leave reviews with ratings and borrow books, that will be displayed in the profile page, together with all the libraries that he is a member of.

+Nearby libraries are displayed in a map, where you can see the available books and ask to join it.
+It is also possible to send invitation trough e-mail so that anyone can join.

+The goal is to help organize and create a book sharing enviroment in, for example, a workplace, commercial stabilisment or even for personal use.
+Keeping track of how long someone has been with a book and due dates do return it

 This was a project developed in Ironhack Lisbon's web development Bootcamp.
 It was built by a team of three students: Guilherme Carmona, Natasha Silva e Carla Mendes.

 It was built in order to incorporate the learning of module 3 of the curriculum, using the following technologies and tools: